ZoeLeBlanc/Coding_101/intro_python/README.md

 #### Quick Assignment
 ```
-Look and try out the methods for manipulating dictionaries.
+Try out the methods for manipulating dictionaries.
 1. Remove Harry's age from the `student_2` dictionary
 2. Get all the keys for the `hogwarts` dictionary
 3. Get all the values for the `student_1` dictionary